shilab/Offspring-GAN/Code/Readme.md

 7. check submitted job using 'squeue'
 8. once running, use cat <log_file_name>. check the the url for opening jupyter notebook in your browser and ip of allocated gpu
 9. log in to alloated GPU node using ssh
-10. paste the url for jupyter lab notebook in browser, it should open the jupyter environment, upload the ipynb file and install the libraries as sugested in Readme0.md .
+10. paste the url for jupyter lab notebook in browser, it should open the jupyter environment, upload the ipynb file and install the libraries as sugested in Getting started section.
 Now you can run same code in HPC server.